-Cunard Ambassador along with her twin sister, were intended for seven-day cruises.
-Some of these cruises included New York to Bermuda, San Juan to other Caribbean ports, and Vancouver to Alaska during the summer seasons.
+Cunard used the vessel on seven-day cruises, including the New York to Bermuda, San Juan and Vancouver to Alaska during the summer seasons.

 On 12 September 1974 after a fire, the vessel was withdrawn from Cunard service, having been declared a total loss.

 The hull was sold, and became a Danish sheep carrier, Linda Clausen.